rexscaria/openid/README.md

   registering a new account.

     The  OpenID module  supports  Google, Facebook  and Twitter  based login.
-The administartor can configure these three OpenID services.
+The administrator can configure these three OpenID services.

   INDEX
   -----